 Evidence also administers the towing contract.
 Vehicles are towed and impounded for violations such as Driving While under Suspension, Driving While Barred, Operating While Intoxicated, Drugs/Drug Paraphernalia, Firearms, and Hit & Run.
 Vehicles may also be towed at the owner’s request, such as from an accident scene.

-Sergeant Dale Moyle, who supervises the Division, also processes forfeitures (most often money, guns, and vehicles) and works with the Linn County Attorney’s Office Civil Division to manage these cases.
+The Property and Evidence Division also processes forfeitures (most often money, guns, and vehicles) and works with the Linn County Attorney’s Office Civil Division to manage these cases.

 Another important role of staff is to make copies of video evidence for the Linn County Attorney’s Office or private attorneys upon request.